KatherineMichel/church-website-and-marketing-on-a-budget/marketing_strategy.md

 # Marketing Strategy

+### Church Mission Statement

+"To glorify God by sharing the love of God, the teachings of Jesus Christ and the power of the Holy Spirit within our community"

+### Church Communication and Markting Definitions

+Church Communication is church outreach to church members and other potentially interested parties

+Church Marketing is strategic planning for said outreach

 ### Demographic Info

 Through the national United Methodist Church, I obtained the most recent Nielson Company demographic info for the city of Pretty Prairie, Kansas.